Day / Day of the month (day)

 This operation can be applied with no arguments.
 In this case, you will get the duration representation of 1 day (duration data type, 1d).

 If you add the Timestamp argument, you will get the day of the month considering your current timezone.
 Optionally, you can specify a different time zone adding the Time zone argument to see the day of the month in the specified time zone.
+When assigning a time zone different to yours, pay special attention to the original timestamp of the event, as the result may imply a day shift in the time zone specified.

 You can either select a column with that data type or introduce it manually.